 What is Considered a Flavored Tobacco Product?

-A flavored tobacco product is any nicotine or tobacco product, including but not limited to smokeless/chew, cigarettes, cigars, cigarillos, vape liquid, and hookah tobacco, that contains an aroma and/or flavor, such as menthol, mint, fruit, spice, sweet, or a food or drink product (i.e. Pancake or Cherry Slush) .
-Click the link below to see examples of flavored tobacco products, and feel free to contact the Tobacco Prevention Program at (650) 573-3777 or email@example.com if you have any questions about products that aren’t included in the example.
+A flavored tobacco product is any nicotine or tobacco product, including but not limited to smokeless/chew, cigarettes, cigars, cigarillos, vape liquid (used in e-cigarettes), and hookah tobacco, that contains an aroma and/or flavor, such as menthol, mint, fruit, spice, sweet, or a food or drink product (i.e. Pancake or Cherry Slush).
+Click the link below to see examples of flavored tobacco products, and feel free to contact the Tobacco Prevention Program at (650) 573-3777 or firstname.lastname@example.org if you have any questions about products that aren’t included in the example.